BilyZ98/BilyZ98.github.io/_posts/2024-10-12-chibicc-gen-expr.md

 }
 ```

+This is like post order traversal in binary tree traversal.

+The root node is processed after all its children are processed.

 ## order of parser is important
 The order of operations in the code snippet you provided is crucial for correctly evaluating the expression represented by the abstract syntax tree (AST).
 Let's go through the code step-by-step: